-Notable graduates include Ada Kepley, the first American woman to earn a law degree, and Robert McCormick, founder of one of the most elite law firms in the world Kirkland and Ellis, former Supreme Court Justice John Paul Stevens, and Harold Washington, the first African-American mayor of Chicago.
+Notable Northwest Law graduates include Ada Kepley, the first American woman to earn a law degree; Supreme Court Justice John Paul Stevens; and Harold Washington, the first African American mayor of Chicago.

-Northwestern is student-centric and aggressively seeks to prepare students for post-graduate employment in a changing world.
-Interdisciplinary scholarship—with an emphasis on the intersection of law, business, and technology—is touted.
-Dubbed “Law-STEM,” Northwestern has developed a comprehensive, integrated curriculum that draws upon science and technology foundations to give students multidisciplinary training to succeed in 21st century legal practice.
+Northwestern Law is student centric and aggressively seeks to prepare its students for post-graduate employment in a changing world.
+The school touts an interdisciplinary scholarship approach, with an emphasis on the intersection of law, business, and technology.
+Northwestern Law has developed a comprehensive, integrated curriculum founded on science and technology to give students multidisciplinary training to succeed in 21st century legal practice.

-Available concentrations are available in Business Enterprise, Civil Litigation and Dispute Resolution, International Law, Appellate Law, Environmental Law, Law and Social Policy and Technology, Innovation, and Entrepreneurship.
+Concentrations are available in Appellate Law, Business Enterprise, Civil Litigation and Dispute Resolution, Environmental Law, International Law, Law and Social Policy, and Technology, Innovation, and Entrepreneurship.

-To prepare students for an increasingly globalized world, study abroad opportunities include programs in Australia, Belgium, Amsterdam, Israel, Argentina, Mexico, and Singapore.
+To prepare students for an increasingly globalized world, Northwestern Law’s study abroad opportunities include programs in Argentina, Belgium, China, France, Germany, Israel, Mexico, Singapore, and Switzerland.

 Clinical and Experiential Learning

-True to its dedication to fostering foundational skills that prepare students for post-graduate employment, Northwestern boasts one of the largest clinics in the country.
-The Bluhm Legal Clinic is comprehensive, covering topics ranging from trial advocacy to international human rights to negotiation to wrongful convictions of youth and more.
-90% of Northwestern Law graduates participate in one of the clinic’s hands-on programs.
+True to its dedication to fostering foundational skills that prepare students for post-graduate employment, Northwestern Law boasts one of the largest legal clinics in the country.
+The Bluhm Legal Clinic covers topics ranging from trial advocacy and international human rights to negotiation and wrongful youth convictions.
+90% of Northwestern Law students typically participate in one of the clinic’s hands-on programs before graduating.